Treefrog/Handbook/Manual/overtime.md

 If you have **billed** over **44 hours** for **over three weeks in a row**, you should speak to the CEO immediately to ensure you are in compliance with our maximum average weekly hourly work week of 44 hours.
 You shouldn't be doing this, and we should be re-thinking some things.

-Technically, authorized hours worked in excess of 44 hours in any week will be paid at a rate of 1.5 times the regular rate for all [non-exempt](Manual/Exempted.md) Frogs.
-A (non-exempt) Frog who works beyond forty-four (44) hours in a work week without prior authorization obtained in advance, is in violation of our policies, so they will be paid and then reviewed for going against our policy.
+If authorized and approved, any hours worked in excess of 44 hours in any week will be paid at a rate of 1.5 times the regular rate for all [non-exempt](Manual/Exempted.md) Frogs.
+A (non-exempt) Frog who works beyond forty-four (44) hours in a work week without prior authorization obtained in advance, is in violation of our policies, so they will be paid and then asked to come speak to the CEO.

 *[Bounties](Manual/Boutnies.md) do not qualify for overtime pay, as they are all by choice and have their own payment terms attached.